-- As a Big, you have the responsibility for transportation. - You may provide meals, tickets, supplies, etc. The emphasis of the match is on your relationship, not on the money spent.
-Try to plan activities that cost little or no money.
-We strongly recommend setting a small monthly budget that is communicated clearly to your Little and family early on. - This is an adult-child relationship.
+- As a Big, you do have the option to transport your Little to and/or from club, if needed. - The emphasis of the match is on your relationship, not on the money spent.
+You may bring in gifts that cost little or no money if you would like, for special occasions.
+Handwritten cards and notes work well. - This is an adult-child relationship.
 You are friends, but you are not equals.
 Rules for behavior are necessary. - Avoid making promises that will be difficult to keep.
-Be consistent with boundaries. - You are the only person approved to drive your Little and to spend 1-on-1 time with him/her.
+Be consistent with boundaries. - You are the only person approved to drive your Little.
 Do not leave your Little in someone else's care or allow them to transport your Little.
 If a volunteer has more than 2 moving violations in 12 months, BBBS agency approval is needed for a Big to continue having driving privileges.